How to Change and How to Adapt to Change

 The reason why relapse is such a hard thing to overcome is that it is the last element involved in changing.
 Even after you have made your readiness for change plan, you have overcome barriers, and are making the changes necessary, you need to keep that plan going.
 Relapse is the devil and makes you go back to old habits.

-This is why it is important to know cues that may trigger past behaviours, so you can continue to make positive changes in your life.
+This is why it is important to know cues that may trigger past behaviors, so you can continue to make positive changes in your life.

 Six Stages of Change